 Physiological Role

 Cystatin C is a small 13 kDa protein produced at a constant rate by all nucleated cells in the body.
-It belongs to the cysteine protease inhibitor family and plays a role in regulating intracellular protein degradation.
+It belongs to the cysteine protease inhibitor family and limits the activity of these enzymes outside cells, which protects tissues.

 Its distinctive feature lies in its elimination pathway.
 Cystatin C is freely filtered by the glomeruli (the kidneys’ filtration units), then reabsorbed and degraded by the proximal tubules.
 It does not return to the bloodstream after filtration.
 Its plasma concentration therefore directly reflects the glomerular filtration rate (GFR), the speed at which the kidneys filter blood.

 Unlike creatinine, cystatin C does not depend on muscle mass.
-It is produced steadily, regardless of sex, age, or diet.
+It is produced steadily and varies little with diet.
+Its level rises gradually with age, which the eGFR calculation accounts for.
 This constancy makes it a more faithful marker of actual kidney function, especially in muscular or elderly individuals.

 Reference Ranges